Egypt From Top to Bottom

 INCLUDED

-- the return flight Toronto to Cairo (except for those taking “land only”), - and transportation by private coach; - accommodation based in double occupancy mostly in five-star deluxe hotels; - daily breakfast as well as lunch and dinner except on Day 12; - sightseeing and visits as shown in the itinerary; - all tips and taxes, including a gratuities for local guides and coach drivers; - services of a Pauwels Travel tour escort.
+- transportation by private coach; - accommodation based on double occupancy in five-star/deluxe hotels and cruise ships; - breakfast daily and dinner (or full lunch) daily; - sightseeing and visits as shown in the itinerary; - domestic flights; - all tips and taxes, including a gratuities for local guides and coach driver(s); - services of a Pauwels Travel tour escort.

 NOT INCLUDED

-- wine/mineral water with dinners; - all items of a personal nature; - travel insurance: available from the office.
+- wine/mineral water with dinners; - all items of a personal nature; - fees for a visa required to enter Egypt.
+This visa can be obtained on arrival or in advance; - travel insurance -- available through the Pauwels office.

 RECOMMENDED READING